 Version: 9.3.5 or higher

-As summarized from CESG’s Commercial Product Assurance - products at foundation grade page:
+As summarized from NCSC’s Commercial Product Assurance - products at foundation grade page:

 CPA evaluates commercial off-the-shelf products and their developers against published security and development standards.
 A security product that is successfully assessed is awarded Foundation Grade certification.
 This means the product has been proved to demonstrate good commercial security practice and is suitable for lower threat environments.

 - CPA certification is valid for 2 years and allows products to be updated during the lifetime of certification as vulnerabilities and updates are required.